 If you are a member of the UK MoD posted to Naples on an accompanied tour with your family and wish your child / children to attend the British Forces School please submit an application for admission form.
-Please note it is vital that the application for admissions form is completed and returned to us as soon as possible before embarkation.
-The form can be requested and then returned to the following email address Naples.Ictadmin@modschools.org
+Please note it is vital that the application for admissions form and First contact form is completed and returned to us as soon as possible before embarkation.
+The First contact form can be downloaded from the link below but school application forms can only be obtained by requesting one from the following email address [email protected]

 Education overseas supportability (EOS) form

 Information requested through the Education Overseas Supportability (EOS) Form is used by the relevant MOD school/setting and by CEAS to manage a child’s transition to an overseas based school or setting.
 It also signposts the receiving school/setting to any further, significant information about the pupil and allows schools to put in place any resources which may be needed to support the child where reasonably practicable.
 During application stage of any pupil admission our admissions officer will request consent from you (as parent or guardian) to speak directly with your child’s school and ask for an EOS form to be completed.

 MOD Schools will store the EOS Form for the duration of the child attending the school.
 They may also keep it beyond their attendance.
 DCYP records management policy sets out how long information about children is kept.
 CEAS will store the EOS Form on their secure database until the child is 25 years old.